MicrosoftDocs/edge-developer/microsoft-edge/webview2/roadmap.md

 <!-- ====================================================================== -->
 ## WebView2 Runtime and Installer

 Evergreen distribution mode allows you to target or chain-install the WebView2 Runtime onto your users' machines.
 The Evergreen WebView2 Runtime and installer has reached General Availability (GA).
-For more information, see [Distributing your app and the WebView2 Runtime](./concepts/distribution.md).
+For more information, see [Distribute your app and the WebView2 Runtime](concepts/distribution.md).

 <!-- ====================================================================== -->
 ## Fixed version

 Fixed version distribution mode allows you to package the Microsoft Edge binaries <!--(a specific version of the WebView2 Runtime)--> inside your native application.
 The Fixed Version has reached General Availability (GA).
-For more information, see [Distributing your app and the WebView2 Runtime](./concepts/distribution.md).
+For more information, see [Distribute your app and the WebView2 Runtime](concepts/distribution.md).

 <!-- ====================================================================== -->